janikvonrotz/olmoto/README.md

 # Todo

 * Style file_list
-* Participants list in event (Chips)
 * On user delete remove participations in events
 * Filter old events
-* Design email for user inviations
 * Download Button for Pictures
 * Update header title and appbar with Redux